 Page AZ Things to do for the Whole Family

 If you’re on a great American road trip through the Southwest, the entire family will love a stop in Page!
 You don’t have to stay for long.
 It only takes a couple of days to see all the best Page AZ things to do before you head to the Grand Canyon!

-I started seeing this incredible nature wonder on social media and was instantly jealous of anyone able to see it.
+I started seeing this incredible natural wonder on social media and was instantly jealous of anyone able to see it.
 I didn’t realize it was so accessible, though!
-When I found out Antelope Canyon was in Page, Arizona, I flipped out.
+When I found out Antelope Canyon was in Page I flipped out.
 We had to go!

 How to take an Antelope Canyon tour: